SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Extensions.rst

    -> extension SomeType {
          // new functionality to add to SomeType goes here }

-An extension can extend an existing type when certain requirements are satisfied.
+An extension can include requirements, which the extended type must satisfy in order to gain the new functionality.
 You write ``where``, followed by the extension's requirements:

 .. testcode:: extensionSyntax